sanjacob/BlackboardSync/CONTRIBUTING.md

 ## Issues

 We use GitHub issues to track bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.
-Report a bug by [opening a new issue](https://github.com/jacobszpz/BlackboardSync/issues/new); it's that easy!
+Report a bug by [opening a new issue][new-issue]; it's that easy!